All Episodes

 Federalism promotes decentralized government.

-That's the best way federal government, decent federalism confuses people because when you say the word federalism, they think, oh, federal power, federal uh omnipotence.
+That's the best way federal government, decent federalism confuses people because when you say the word federalism, they think, oh, federal power, federal omnipotence.

 It's the opposite.

-Federalism promotes decentralized government that empowers the individual.
+That empowers the individual.

-The less the federal government is empowered, the more power the individual, the more freedom the individual has to choose whether to stay in one place, uh, try to include the state in local decision making, or to take up residence in another state or locality.
+The less the federal government is empowered, the more power the individual, the more freedom the individual has to choose whether to stay in one place, try to include the state in local decision making, or to take up residence in another state or locality.

 You can leave the state.